 In 2016, Clarion began the process of updating and redrafting the city's Development Code, following an assessment of the code.
 The new development code was adopted on August 2, 2018.

 Assessment and Code Update

 In June, 2015, the City contracted with Clarion Associates, a national land-use and real estate consulting firm, to review the City's development regulations (Municipal Code Title 070) and to recommend changes in the formatting and substance of the existing code.
 Clarion's tasks included suggesting changes to better streamline the City's existing land-use review processes.

 Read the results in the Development Regulations Analysis & Assessment report (8.4 MB).

 The 6th Street Corridor Master Plan provides a vision for redevelopment and streetscape improvements that are expected to occur along the 6th Street corridor over the next 5, 10 and 20 years.

 6th Street Master Plan

 In December 2015, the City contracted with studioINSITE, a Denver-based urban design and planning firm, to create a blueprint for future development and redevelopment along the 6th Street corridor.
 This planning effort was a direct result of the dramatic changes that are expected to occur following the multi-million dollar demolition and realignment of the Grand Avenue-State Highway 82 Bridge over the Colorado River.

-Click here to view the final draft plan.
+Click here to view the final plan.
 This document is large (55.7 MB) and may take several minutes to download.